MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/policy-settings.md

 The settings are categorized and presented in alphabetical order to facilitate navigation and configuration.

 1. **Taskbar layout**: settings to control the taskbar appearance and its behavior
-1. **User actions**: settings to control users' allowed actions on the taskbar
+1. **Taskbar behaviors**: settings to control users' allowed actions on the taskbar

 Select one of the tabs to see the list of available settings: